 A condom catheter can be worn at any time when leakage is expected.
 Since it is a temporary use device, it can be removed at any convenient time.
 Most men use one for temporary exertions during sports or for nighttime incontinence (see below).

 Condom catheters can be obtained through a medical supply house.
 Some states may require a doctor′s prescription; others may not.
-Medicare will typically pay for them.
+In some cases, medical supply costs may be covered by relevant insurance or healthcare programs.

 Nighttime Incontinence – Bedwetting